ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 keep in the cluster.

 ### Pod templates
-The bulk of the configuration of a `headGroupSpec` or `workerGroupSpec`'s goes in the `template` field.
+The bulk of the configuration for a `headGroupSpec` or `workerGroupSpec` goes in the `template` field.
 The `template` is a Kubernetes Pod template which determines the configuration for the pods in the group.
 Here are some of the subfields of the pod `template` to pay attention to: